z00f/filament-tools/README.md

 });
 ```

 To run some logic when the form is submitted you can use the `Tool::onSubmit()` method, providing a `Closure` as the only argument.
-This `Closure` will receive an instance of `RyanChandler\FilamentTools\ToolInput`.
+This `Closure` will receive an instance of `z00f\FilamentTools\ToolInput`.
 This class extends `Illuminate\Support\Collection` so you are free to call any existing Collection methods.

 ```php
 Tools::register(function (Tool $tool): Tool {